Victor-Miron/How_high/README.md

 ## Project Description

-This project analyzes and processes datasets related to computer performance, including drivers and constructor data.
+This project analyzes and processes datasets about drivers and constructor teams in F1!

 ## Installation Instructions